Fun Winter Holiday Song for Elementary Music – African Noel

 Unpitched Rhythm Instruments and Body Percussion

-- If your students are ready, read the rhythm pattern first.
+• Read the rhythm.
+If your students are ready, read the rhythm pattern first.
 If not, learn the patterns by rote and add body percussion.

-Note: Z = rest
+• Z = rest (hands apart, palm up)

 Learning Bongos Pattern

-- Identify students’ left knee as the lower pitch of the bongos and their right knee as the higher pitch.
+• Body percussion.
+Identify students’ left knee as the lower pitch of the bongos and their right knee as the higher pitch.
+Practice using body percussion on students’ knees while reading rhythm patterns and/or the accompanying lyrics.

 Teaching the Pitched Percussion Accompaniment

-- Learn Each Pattern Separately.
+• Learn Each Pattern Separately.
 When you chunk the song into short phrases students will learn faster and retain more.

-- Low/High.
+• Low/High.
 If your students are not yet reading treble clef notes (and even if they are) this is a good opportunity to draw their attention to high/low and how the patterns match the instrument.
-You can use this mantra to help students remember that the low notes are “low, long, and left”.
+You can use this mantra to help students remember that the low notes are “low, long, and left“.

-- Read the Rhythm.
-Even though the rhythm is simple, don’t skip this step.
-If ties are new to your students, begin by reading the rhythm without the ties, then demonstrate how the ties simply slide into the next note without re-articulating.
-If you are using Kodály rhythm syllables, patterns 1 and 2 would sound like this, ti-ti ta, ti-ti ta, ti-ti ti-ti-ah-ah.
+• If ties are new to your students, begin by reading the rhythm without the ties, then demonstrate how the ties simply slide into the next note without re-articulating.

-- Sing the Pitches.
+• Sing the Pitches.
 To provide for differentiation, the music is notated both with and without note name prompts.
 Slides may be printed to assist individual students if necessary.

-DON’T SKIP “Air Play” practice.
+DON’T SKIP the “Air Play” practice.
 It will save you SO much time and students will be much more successful.

 Your Search is Over